 15 of these can function at apertures down to f/8.
 With the EXPEED 5 image processing and a dedicated processor, AF features and image processing is fast: full AF is possible at 12 fps, while you get 14 fps with fixed focus.

-The buffer handles up to 200 RAW images during high-speed burst, enough to cover a 100m sprint without letting go of the shutter release button, all with optimal exposure.
+The buffer handles up to 200 RAW images during a high-speed burst, enough to cover a 100m sprint without letting go of the shutter release button, all with optimal exposure.

 The Nikon D5 allows you to capture great detail and textures, rich tones and stunning colors with precision and excellence in low-light conditions.
 The native ISO range covers 100 to 102,400 and reaches up to 3,280,000 with extension.

 Thanks to improved noise reduction and color fidelity, you need not fear night shots as the camera performs in near darkness with an exposure value of -4.
 Should you need to shoot with flash, the camera supports Advanced Wireless Lighting for expanded flash photography.

 This model is also the first Nikon camera with a full-frame sensor that can record 4K Ultra HD video at up to 30 fps and Full HD up to 60 fps for professional videos and stunning time-lapses.

 You can rely on a touch-responsive, high-resolution screen and extended battery life with approximately 3,780 shots per charge.
 You can also select between two XQD or CF memory card slots for expanded storage capabilities.

 If you’re serious about photography and want the best wildlife photography camera, the higher price tag of the Nikon D5 is worth every cent.

 Recommended Lens: Nikon AF-S FX NIKKOR 28-300mm f/3.5-5.6G